 Once they reached Luna, the restaurant inside the Oceanside Inn, Rowan and Celia split off from them.
 After learning what they could from a couple suspected cult members, she and Eric engaged in a debate over how best to protect the endangered green sea turtle.
 That conversation revealed fascinating depths to Eric.
 Depths that drew Sage like a moth to a flame.

 Snapping out of her memories, Sage sighed and shook her head.
 That date might have left her intrigued by Eric, but the reverse had clearly not happened.
-Every time she had seen Eric out since, he had been surrounded by gorgeous women.
+Every time she had seen Eric out since, gorgeous women surrounded him.
 Surely, he had gone out with one of them.
 Or maybe just taken one home.
 Yes, that was it.
 Eric might not be the type to actually date, but he would not go too long between one-night stands.

 Mason rapidly disabused her of that notion.